ppy/osu-wiki/news/2021-06-30-featured-artist-track-updates-summer-2021.md

 - [**Camellia - Flamewall**](https://osu.ppy.sh/beatmapsets/1270879) mapped by [riunosk](https://osu.ppy.sh/users/5594381)
 - **Camellia - BAD ACCESS (FROM A MOE MAID)**

-You surely already know what **Camellia** sounds like, but take a few previews m:
+You surely already know what **Camellia** sounds like, but take a few previews for good measure:

 ### Camellia - ΩΩPARTS